 Use this bot dialog type to gather input from your users.

-Every bot dialog type has a settings and NLP tab, which stay the same throughout the different types.
+Every bot dialog type has its own settings and NLP tab, which stays the same throughout the different types.

-In Chatlayer.ai you can have two views on your dialog states, where you configure what the bot will answer to a user.
+Our platform offers two different views of your dialog states, where you can configure what the bot will answer to a user.

 The flow view: a visual representation of all your dialog states, where you can easily see which bot dialogs are related to each other.

-The table view: the same information about your dialog states, but in a table, making it easier to filter, search and sort on dialog states.
+The table view: the same information about your dialog states as in the flow view, but shown in a table, making it easier to filter, search and sort the dialog states.

-View your flows as a tree representation.
+The flow view shows your flows like a tree.
 This view is helpful to see how your flows are constructed.
-The parent child relations between bot dialogs is being used to visually organise the bot dialog states.
-Changing the parent child relation will not change the way your conversation flows work: it is purely for organising the bot dialogs in a logical matter on the canvas.
-The user is only redirected by intent recognition or click on UI components such as buttons and quick replies.
+The parent child relations between bot dialogs visually organises the bot dialog states.
+Changing the parent child relation will not change the way your conversation flows work: it is purely for organising the bot dialogs in a logical matter.
+The user is only redirected by intent recognition or clicks on UI components such as buttons and quick replies.

-View your bot dialog states in a table which is helpful for searching, filtering and sorting dialog states.
+View your bot dialog states as a table, which is helpful for searching, filtering and sorting dialog states.

 This is the ID associated with the dialog state.
-You can use this to debug the bot in the Emulator.
+You can use this to debug your bot using the Emulator.

-The name associated to this dialog state.
+The name for a specific dialog state.
 This is also the label that is shown in the tree view, the list view or the translations module.
-You can enter any name you like and change it as often as you wish.
+You can enter any name you want and change it as often as you like.

-The bot dialog flow determines in which flow the bot dialog you are editing or creating will live.
+The bot dialog flow determines in which flow the bot dialog you are editing (or creating) will be stored.

-The Parent Dialog State can be used to visually organise the dialog states.
-Changing the Parent Dialog State will not restrict the conversation flows: it is purely for organising the dialog states in a logical matter on the canvas.
+The Parent Dialog State can be used to visually organise your dialog states.
+Changing the Parent Dialog State will not restrict the conversation flows: it is purely for organising the dialog states in a visual way on the canvas.

 Every bot dialog can be linked to an Intent.
 When a user is entering free-form text, it is analysed by the NLP model.
-If the NLP model recognises an intent with a high enough accuracy (above the threshold), the user will reach the bot dialog coupled to the intent.
+If the model recognises an intent with a high enough accuracy (above the threshold), the user will get the bot dialog coupled to that intent.
 Multiple bot dialogs can reuse the same intent by using different

 Context settings.
 A dialog state can only be linked to one Intent.

-To restrict the usage of an intent in a bot dialog to certain points in the dialog flow, you can use input contexts.
+Input contexts give more information about when exactly an intent can be used.
 If you specify an input context and the linked intent is recognised, the bot will check if the input context is active and act accordingly: combine multiple required contexts for sub flows in flows.

 To set a required context for a certain bot dialog, type the name of your context in the

 Search or create required context field.
-If it doesn't exist a new context is created.
-An existing context is re-used.
-You can also click on the available contexts to select one.
+If it doesn't exist, a new context will be created.
+An existing context will be reused.
+You can also click on the available contexts in order to select one.

-If the required context is not active, this dialog state will not be reached, even though the intent linked to it was recognised.
+If the required context is not active, this dialog state will not be shown, even though the intent linked to it was recognised.

-If the required context is active, the dialog state will be reached.
+If the required context is active, the dialog state will be shown.

-To learn more about using context, see the Context concepts documentation
+To learn more about using context, see our Context concepts documentation.

 To set an output context for a certain bot dialog, type the name of your context in the

 Search or create output context field.
-If it doesn't exist a new context is created.
-An existing context is re-used.
-You can also click on the available contexts to select one.
+If it doesn't exist, a new context will be created.
+An existing context will be reused.
+You can also click on the available contexts to select a specific one.

-The number on the left of the context name is the lifetime of the context.
-For example if you specify a lifetime of 3, this context will remain active for 3 user messages.
+The number on the left of the context name is the lifetime of that context.
+For example: if you specify a lifetime of 3, this context will remain active for 3 user messages in a row.
 After the user has entered three messages, this context will not be active anymore.
 Combine multiple input contexts for sub flows in flows.